NBA Lottery Results 2017: Full Selection Order, Analysis and More

 |ESPN broadcast

-By virtue of their lottery win, the Celtics figure to shift their attention toward Washington combo-guard Markelle Fultz—who has long been renowned as the top prospect in this year's class.
+By virtue of their lottery win, the Celtics figure to shift their attention toward Washington combo guard Markelle Fultz—who has long been renowned as the top prospect in this year's class.

 To no one's surprise, that made former Celtics first-round pick Paul Pierce giddy: